Where to Book a Stay in Orlando for a Local Experience

 Courtesy of The Delaney Hotel / Expedia

 For a taste of local food, drink and music, this hotel is the place to stay.
 The on-site restaurant at the Delaney features a variety of microbrews, some of which might have just been delivered that same day.
 Opt for the small plates and sharables – do not skip Mama Becky’s meatballs, which come with a spicy arrabbiata sauce and asiago cheese.
 When night falls, the restaurant brings in local bands to play while you enjoy your beer and dinner.

 Courtesy of The Eo Inn - Downtown / Expedia

 If you’re looking for an extended stay in downtown Orlando, book the Eo Inn.
 Choose from a range of modern rooms and suites, many with large bathrooms and private terraces.
 Lake Eola Park and the Orlando Museum of Art are both nearby, plus the popular JINYA Ramen Bar, serving up ramen with fresh seafood and vegetables, is around the corner.

 Courtyard by Marriott Orlando Downtown, for live music

 Courtesy of Courtyard by Marriott Orlando Downtown / Expedia

 Art lovers will enjoy staying at this hotel near the Milk District, known for its elaborate street murals, food and live music, which is almost always being played somewhere every night.
-Exploring this area can also lead you to a few hidden-gem museums including the Charles Hosmer Morse Museum of American Art, where the world’s largest collection of works by renown glassmaker Louis Comfort Tiffany can be found.
+Exploring this area can lead you to a few hidden-gem museums, including the Charles Hosmer Morse Museum of American Art, where the world’s largest collection of works by renowned glassmaker Louis Comfort Tiffany can be found.